Ideas-on-Stage/ideasonstage.com/_disabled_/_content_/services/from-office-to-remote-work/index.en.md

 +++
-draft 			= false
+draft 			= true
 title 				= "Online Work Community" description	= "Create and animate an online work community to boost your employees' morale and productivity." picture			= "remote-work.jpg" url 					= "/from-office-to-remote-work/"
 +++

 **This service will help you create an attractive remote-based work environment for your employees.
 We will create an online work community whose benefits will have long-lasting positive effects on the productivity and morale of your workforce.**

 Propelled into a remote work environment, managers and employees will instinctively try to replicate their traditional work environment.
 But they soon realize the differences: no face-to-face meetings, no informal talk at the coffee machine, impossibility to check what every employee does every single minute.